 What is petrissage?

 The origin of the word “petrissage” is the French word “petrir” which can be translated to kneading, or working the pastry dough.
 In petrissage, both hands are used, working alternately together as one.
 It may be hand over hand, one hand towards the other, or one hand moving away from the other, but it is always a kind of one-two rhythmic movement.
-The NAIPO oPillow captures this movement.
+This tool captures this mis movement.

 Often, massage therapists like myself, will warm up the client with some nice effleurage, or gliding strokes.
 Next, we move into deeper petrissage strokes, kneading, lifting, rolling, and wringing the muscle tissues – compressing them against each other.
 This stroke is the one you go to a massage therapist for.
 It is the one your spouse is only able to apply to your shoulders for no longer than five minutes.
 It takes skill, hard work, and stamina.

 The benefits of petrissage are simple but important.
 Petrissage increases circulation, reduces muscle tension and pain, and promotes relaxation.
 Good stuff.

 Unfortunately, most massage tools just vibrate.
 They don’t really do more than make you talk like you are speaking into a fan.
 They do not address any deep muscle tissue, and they rarely relieve muscle tension.
 They mastered the replication of deep circular palm pressure.
 This isn’t an easy thing to do to replicate a massage therapist rhythmically pressing their palm into your body, lifting and kneading the muscle tissue.
 However, these newer back massagers have nailed it.

 You have the option to turn on the heat.
 The heat button is right below the power button.
 When on, the pillow has a consistent temp of 109.4 Fahrenheit.
 It is not too hot, not just warm.